cirosantilli/x86-bare-metal-examples/README.md

 You cannot use any libraries, so how to do IO?
 Some ways that this can be done:

 - BIOS functions: <http://wiki.osdev.org/BIOS>.
 Not well standardized like it's successor UEFI.
+Called through interrupts.
 - <https://en.wikipedia.org/wiki/VGA-compatible_text_mode>
 - VBE <https://en.wikipedia.org/wiki/VESA_BIOS_Extensions>